-Standards & Communications Co-ordinator Hanno Fenech discusses the concept of anticipatory regulation and what evolution in journalism could look like in the future.
+Communications and Public Affairs Officer Hanno Fenech discusses the concept of anticipatory regulation and what evolution in journalism could look like in the future.

-Last Wednesday, IPSO’s Head of Standards Charlotte Urwin and Standards & Communications Co-ordinator Hanno Fenech attended an event run by Nesta to explore the concept of anticipatory regulation.
+Last Wednesday, IPSO’s Head of Standards Charlotte Urwin and Communications and Public Affairs Officer Hanno Fenech attended an event run by Nesta to explore the concept of anticipatory regulation.

 Anticipatory regulation describes an approach to regulation that is proactive, iterative and responds to rapidly evolving market areas.
 Traditionally, regulatory systems have arisen in areas where rapid innovation has blossomed ahead of regulatory oversight.
 Regulators have then been retroactively formed or enlarged for these sectors to protect competition, safety and public wellbeing.
 Nesta is looking at the development of proactive models which can adapt to emerging trends, and by doing so, develop new ways of thinking about what anticipatory regulation will mean in practice.

 The purpose of anticipatory regulation is to protect public wellbeing by ensuring safety and oversight while not stunting innovations which could bring societal benefits.
 Regulatory barriers can potentially discourage innovation, especially if high hurdles are placed in the early stages of innovation development, so there is a need for regulators to be aware, not just of innovations within their sector, but also of the impact of cross-sector innovations on regulation.

 A case in point is the use of artificial intelligence, which is already having a significant impact on some sectors and will only become more widespread in years to come.